 What’s on this Page

-The County will maintain a voluntary deferred compensation plan for all employees eligible under Federal law and the rules of the deferred compensation plan.
+The County agrees to maintain the current deferred compensation plan for Bargaining Unit members eligible under federal law and the rules of the deferred compensation plan.

 Nothing herein renders the County liable to the Association or any employee for a discontinuance of Internal Revenue Service or Franchise Tax Board approval of any County deferred compensation plan or portion thereof.